DOWRIGHTTV/piCopilot/README.md

 # piCopilot
-piCopilot is an ecosystem for autonomous workflows with any portable system that is Debian based.
-This means piCopilot is perfect for a device like the Raspberry Pi.
-It has been tailored for the world of unmanned Intelligence, Surveillance and Reconnaissance.
+Tailored for the world of unmanned Intelligence, Surveillance and Reconnaissance.

 piCopilot is 100% feedback driven.
 If you like piCopilot and wish to contribute, simply fork and PR.